absrdm/Pokeswitch/README.md

 # Notes

 ## Shinification in Sword/Shield
-Shinifying a Pokémon you caught in Sword/Shield will result in you no longer being recognized as their original trainer due to modification of the Pokémon's SID.
+Shinifying a Pokémon you caught in Sword/Shield will result in you no longer being recognized as their original trainer due to modification of the Pokémon's legacy SID.
 This method is used for Pokémon originating in these games because most PIDs generated therein are correlated with several other properties and thus cannot be arbitrarily modified (while maintaining legality).

 ## Moving Multiple Pokémon (via Multiselect)
 If all selected Pokémon are in the same box and the target slot is compatible, their positions relative to one another will be preserved.
 If not, the selection will be flattened in the order in which it was added to.

+## Shiftable Fields
+A selected move's maximum PP can be modified via the L/R buttons.

+## TR/TM/Plus Move Handling
+Some games store flags related to a Pokémon's moves.
+Of the supported games, these are Sword/Shield (for TRs), Scarlet/Violet (for TMs), and Z-A (for Plus Moves).
+When modifying species/form, Pokéswitch will attempt to configure these flags to legal values.

+For Sword/Shield and Scarlet/Violet, Pokéswitch will also attempt to set the appropriate TR or TM flag, respectively, when setting a move which could only (aside from nonstandard means) be legally known at the current level via the aforementioned.

+For Z-A, Pokéswitch will also attempt to configure natural Plus Move flags when modifying level.

+These flags will be cleared during the aforementioned handling only if they are not recognized to be legal.
+They can also be modified manually in a Pokémon's summary.

 # FAQs